akesterson/shunit/README.md

 This library should not be confused with shunit2 (http://shunit2.googlecode.com/svn/trunk/source/2.1/doc/shunit2.html).
 They are completely unrelated!
 I didn't even know shunit2 existed until long after I made this.

 shunit2 seems neat, but I prefer shunit's style. shunit2 looks like it's trying to be a java-ish unit testing library, and doesn't operate very much like bash. shunit is much simpler; you don't need to know any assert commands, special constants, or how to report failure.
 You do your tests however you want, report error on stderr, return non-zero to indicate failure.
 It doesn't get much simpler than that!

+The only really useful thing I can see in shunit2 vs shunit, I will admit, is the ability to skip tests. shunit does not currently know how to skip tests, and that is because I didn't fully understand junit when I wrote it, so it does not report on skipped tests even if it did skip them!
+I will add some mechanism for this at some point.